OPEN 7 DAYS A WEEK FROM 6:00AM TO 11:00PM

 Here’s Pawssum’s clear take on why a cat skipping meals matters, signs that mean trouble, plus steps you can try.

-Why a Cat Not Eating can be an Emergency ?
+Why a Cat Not Eating Can Be Serious ?

 Common Reasons Your Cat May Not Be Eating

-A health problem usually makes a cat stop eating.
+A health problem is one of the most common reasons a cat stops eating.

 🐈 Next Steps to Protect Your Feline Friend